great-expectations/great_expectations/docs/docusaurus/docs/terms/batch.md

 A Batch is a selection of records from a <TechnicalTag relative="../" tag="data_asset" text="Data Asset" />.

-A Batch provides a consistent interface for describing specific data from any <TechnicalTag relative="../" tag="datasource" text="Data Source" />, to support building <TechnicalTag relative="../" tag="metric" text="Metrics" />, and <TechnicalTag relative="../" tag="validation" text="Validation" />.
+A Batch provides an interface for describing specific data from any <TechnicalTag relative="../" tag="datasource" text="Data Source" />, and supports the creation of <TechnicalTag relative="../" tag="metric" text="Metrics" />, and <TechnicalTag relative="../" tag="validation" text="Validations" />.

 Batches are designed to be "MECE" -- mutually exclusive and collectively exhaustive partitions of Data Assets.
 However, in many cases the same *underlying data* could be present in multiple batches, for example if an analyst runs an analysis against an entire table of data each day, with only a fraction of new records being added.